Why do I have to take placement tests?

 What if I fail the placement exams?

-You CANNOT FAIL a placement test!
-The results simply indicate which course you should enroll in, based on your academic strengths in relation to college-level work.
+The placement results simply indicate which course you could enroll in, based on your academic strengths in relation to college-level work.
 For example, there are 29 different math courses and 5 different English composition courses.
 Placement tests help narrow down the options to a reasonable number.
 If the results show that you need help preparing for college-level work, you will be placed in the appropriate course or courses for improving those skills.
+If your results are not what you expected, there are resources that have been shown to improve a student when they reassess.

 What should I bring when I come to take my tests?